manpagez: man pages & more

 -N, --table-columns names

-names are used for the table header or to address column in option
+used for the table header and column addressing in option

 -l, --table-columns-limit number

-Specify maximal number of the input columns.
+Specify maximum number of input columns.
 The last column will

 contain all remaining line data if the limit is smaller than the